Cli4d/Git-Productive-Template-Repo/README.md

 Most of the content on this Readme will be beginner oriented.
 It aims to share more about issues, milestones, and projects with a guide on how to set up each of them.

-If you are familiar with these tools, you can go ahead and utilize this template repo and tinker with those features to set up your productive system.
+If you are familiar with these tools, you can go ahead and utilize this template repo and tinker with those features to set up your own productivity system.

 ## GitHub Issues